 Do not wait to get extra help.
-Contact either instructor via email or in person.
+Contact the instructor as soon as you start to feel stuck.
+Your classmates are also a great resource!
 The Math Science Tutorial Center is located in S43 and you may be able to get help there.
-Don't forget that your classmates are also a great resource!